blissful-void/AtR-Practices/README.md

 > When there is no you in connection with that,\
 > there is no you there.\
 > When there is no you there, you are neither here nor yonder nor between the two.\
-> This, just this, is the end of stress."
+> This, just this, is the end of stress.

 ## Thusness Stanzas <a name="thusness-stanzas"></a>